aragon/osx/Readme.md

 ## Setup

-Start by running `yarn install` in the root in your terminal.
+Start by running `yarn install` in the project root in your terminal.

 ### Dependencies